 There are so many reasons to make some changes in your home.
-However, how to renovate your house not getting involved in long and expensive repair?
+However, how to renovate your house not getting involved in long and expensive repairs?
 Here are a few simple but handy tricks.

 Make Walls Look Differently

 The easiest way to change your house or apartment is to change the look of the walls.
 Paint the walls or just hang new wallpapers.
 If the walls are uneven, embossed decorative plaster or thick vinyl wallpaper with abstract design can handle the problem.
 If you have painted walls, decorate them with patterns using stencils or masking tape.